 In the first 9 months of 2010, The Media Consortium has launched our “moving into mobile” and “community and journalism” small groups.
 During that time, we have organized over a dozen conference calls and connected participants to experts from YouTube, the Public Insight Network, Knight-news challenge winner Stroome.com, Mobile Commons, the Public Radio Exchange, and more.
 The information garnered from each call feeds into experiment ideas.

-Midway through each lab, lab members are brought together for a one-day, in person meeting where they develop experiment ideas using one or more of following criteria: opportunities:
+Midway through each lab, lab members are brought together for a one-day, in person meeting where they develop experiment ideas using one or more of following criteria: :

 Bring in revenue from new sources or deepen current revenue-generating opportunities;